tgfrerer/island/plan.md

 # RESOURCE HANDLING

-* when we encode commands which mention resources, resources are referenced by opaque ids retrieved via the engine. the engine then patches the command stream and substitutes any engine-specific resource ids by api-specific ids. this happens between command recording and command processing, in a method called `renderer_acquire_backend_resources`.
+* when we encode commands which mention resources, resources are referenced by opaque handles retrieved via the engine. the engine then patches the command stream and substitutes any engine-specific resource ids by api-specific ids. this happens between command recording and command processing, in a method called `renderer_acquire_backend_resources`.

 * we could abstract resources further, resources are stored internally in one large array, and resource handles effectively consist of a 32 bit